awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/basic-deliver.md

 For an Amazon Redshift destination, you can specify a retry duration \(0–7200 seconds\) when creating a delivery stream\.
 Data delivery to your Amazon Redshift cluster might fail for several reasons\.
 For example, you might have an incorrect cluster configuration of your delivery stream, a cluster under maintenance, or a network failure\.
 Under these conditions, Kinesis Data Firehose retries for the specified time duration and skips that particular batch of Amazon S3 objects\.
 The skipped objects' information is delivered to your S3 bucket as a manifest file in the `errors/` folder, which you can use for manual backfill\.
 For information about how to COPY data manually with manifest files, see [Using a Manifest to Specify Data Files](https://docs.aws.amazon.com/redshift/latest/dg/loading-data-files-using-manifest.html)\.

-**Amazon OpenSearch Service**
+**Amazon OpenSearch Service and OpenSearch Serverless**
-For the OpenSearch Service destination, you can specify a retry duration \(0–7200 seconds\) when creating a delivery stream\.
+For the OpenSearch Service and OpenSearch Serverless destination, you can specify a retry duration \(0–7200 seconds\) when creating a delivery stream\.
-Data delivery to your OpenSearch Service cluster might fail for several reasons\.
-For example, you might have an incorrect OpenSearch Service cluster configuration of your delivery stream, an OpenSearch Service cluster under maintenance, a network failure, or similar events\.
+Data delivery to your OpenSearch Service cluster or OpenSearch Serverless collection might fail for several reasons\.
+For example, you might have an incorrect OpenSearch Service cluster or OpenSearch Serverless collection configuration of your delivery stream, an OpenSearch Service cluster or OpenSearch Serverless collection under maintenance, a network failure, or similar events\.
 Under these conditions, Kinesis Data Firehose retries for the specified time duration and then skips that particular index request\.
 The skipped documents are delivered to your S3 bucket in the `AmazonOpenSearchService_failed/` folder, which you can use for manual backfill\.
-Each document has the following JSON format:
+For OpenSearch Service, each document has the following JSON format:

 ```
 {